onedata/onedata-drive/README.md

 Selected configuration options:

 - **Root Folder**
-    - path to the local folder where directories and files are synced.
+    - path to the local folder where directories and files are synced,
     - the original contents of the directory will be deleted when connecting.
 - **Oneprovider token**
     - must have REST/CDMI access,